kdonthi/MiniBlockchain/README.md

 }
 ```

+The edit score measures how similar the block sequences are, and it means that blocks propagate quickly through the network and that forks are resolved quickly when they occur.
+Some of the specific traits might be:
+1. low `fork_resolution_slots` - the chain doesn't take too much time in resolving a fork, which reduces the amount of forks that exist
+2. low `slot_secs` - each block is propagated more quickly
+3. high `transaction_expiry_secs` - transactions have more time before they are removed from the mempool, which allows gives nodes more of an opportunity to include them in a block and reduce the transaction set variance between blocks

+Two metrics that could be useful to measure fork resolution would be to measure *leaf count variance* across different nodes
+to measure fork resolution efficiency.
+Another interesting metric to use in conjunction is *transaction set overlap*
+across blocks mined in the same slot to measure transaction propagation consistency.

 ##### [C4]
 Explain why we request blocks that are referenced by an incoming block but that we don't have in our chain.
 Why don't we just ignore them?

+This missing blocks might be part of a longer chain that we don't know about, and even if they are currently not part of the canonical main chain,
+if we ever reorg and need to make that our new main chain, without the preexisting block data, we would suffer from falling out of sync and missing
+important updates.

 ##### [C5]
 Our blockchain works with a notion of time slots.
 Why should we expect consensus about when these slots start and end?

+In a blockchain, there is no global concept of time, so nodes need to agree on a shared framework for coordination.
+Time slots serve as a Schelling/focal point to establish when and how quickly blocks are added to the chain.
+This ensures
+consistent block processing, reduces discrepancies in agreeing on the canonical head, and prevents forks caused by groups
+of nodes with similar processing times forming an effective partition from the rest of the network.

 **HINT**: Thomas Schelling.
 # MiniBlockchain